-- its current, future and past students.

-- its staff and their trade unions (UCU, Unison and NEU)
+- its current, future and past students. - its staff and their trade unions (UCU, Unison and NEU)

 - the employers it works with.

 - the professional organisations in the sectors where it works.

-- The Universities of Bolton
+- The Universities of Bolton and Middlesex

-- the wider College community.
+- Barnet and Enfield secondary schools

 - Department for Education

 - Department for Work and Pensions

 - London Mayoral Skills Academies

-- the London Boroughs of Barnet and Enfield and other local authorities across London
+- the London Boroughs of Barnet and Enfield and other local authorities across London and Hertfordshire

-and Hertfordshire

-- the Greater London Assembly
+- the Greater London Authority

+- BusinessLDN

+- West London Alliance

 - several sports organisations providing coaching and training for students, including the Tottenham Hotspur Foundation.